 The Forest Hills Public Schools Foundation distributed $240,000 during the 2018-2019 school year.

 It is community support that makes it possible to distribute funds to the fabulous FHPS educators.
 This support has a tremendous impact on classrooms across the district.
 These funds allow for innovative, creative programs that inspire our students to new levels of success!
 There are many ways to support academic excellence in Forest Hills.
 Thank you to all who generously give so our students can analyze, engage, communicate, collaborate, create and adapt!

 The Superintendent’s Circle is the Forest Hills Public Schools Foundation’s largest and most visible group of donors.
 Members receive Superintendent updates on the district, Foundation newsletters, and invitations to special Foundation events and activities.

 The Superintendent’s Circle is recognized annually for gifts the previous year.
-2016 Superintendent’s Circle members reached the level with their gifts during the 2015 calendar year.
-2017 Superintendent’s Circle list reflects 2016 calendar year giving.Superintendent's Circle List
+2020 Superintendent’s Circle list reflects 2019 giving.Superintendent's Circle List

 The following companies generously support the FHPS Foundation throughout the year.
 Thank you for your continued support.

 If you are passionate about the Forest Hills Public Schools and would like to use your talent to help students achieve lifelong success, we invite you to volunteer for a board position.
 Please contact the Foundation office if you would like to learn more about our board.

 Since returning to Grand Rapids after my fellowship I have witnessed the incredible growth of the city and of the Forest Hills Public Schools.

 I have been active in various non-profit organizations, including serving as Board Chair for the Jewish Federation of Grand Rapids.
 I understand the importance of a quality education and the opportunities it allows for personal and professional growth.